Franspi-lol/SlothBytes-WeeklyChallenges/docs/index.md

 * **[VirusRemover](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/virusRemover.md)**: Documentation for the `VirusRemover` Java code, which removes file names indicating viruses or malware from a string.
 * **[LemonadeStand](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/LemonadeStand.md)**: Documentation for the `LemonadeStand` Java code, which calculates the change for buying lemonade coming from an integer Array.
 * **[SplittingNumbers](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/SplittingNumbers.md)**: Documentation for the `SplittingNumbers` Java code, which when receiving an Integer it returns an Integer Array with every digit with the place it has in the number.
-* **[changeEnough](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/changeEnough.md)**: Documentation for the `SplittingNumbers` Java code, which calculates according to the amount of coins if you could afford something.
+* **[changeEnough](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/changeEnough.md)**: Documentation for the `changeEnough` Java code, which calculates according to the amount of coins if you could afford something.
+* **[binarySearch](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/binarySearch.md)**: Documentation for the `binarySearch` Java code, which searches the first occurrence of an integer value in an array and returns its index.

 ## Usage